-- 55. In January 2023 we wrote to CIVEA members and members of the High Court Enforcement Officers Association to seek information on declared turnover for the year ending 31st December 2022.
+- 54. In January 2023 we wrote to CIVEA members and members of the High Court Enforcement Officers Association to seek information on declared turnover for the year ending 31st December 2022.
 When we wrote, we indicated that we considered that the levy for 2023-24 would need to be set at around 0.5% of turnover at 2021 levels.
-Based on the information provided in response for 2022 turnover, we have now been able to calculate the level at which the levy will need to be set in order to support a budget of £881,828 as set out in this business plan. - 56.
-We therefore intend to set the levy for 2023-24 at 0.4% of turnover.
+Based on the information provided in response for 2022 turnover, we were able to calculate the level at which the levy will need to be set in order to support a budget of £881,828 as set out in this business plan. - 55.
+We have therefore set the levy for 2023-24 at 0.4% of turnover.
 This is a small increase from the 0.34% levy for the initial set up phase of the ECB.
 This reflects the fact that this year will see the ECB take on further operational capacity and therefore increased costs, particularly in terms of staff costs.
-However, it should be noted that this year will still not see full year staff costs, as most of the new posts that will be recruited will start mid-way through the year. - 57.
-The budget has been prepared on the basis of the ECB's financial year running from April 2023 to March 2024.
-We propose to schedule the levy payments to take account of the proximity of the payments for the ECB's set up.
-We therefore propose the following: - The eight largest companies by turnover to pay levy by the end of June 2023 (moving in future years to April)

-• The remaining companies by the end of September 2023
+However, it should be noted that this year will still not see full year staff costs, as most of the new posts that will be recruited will start mid-way through the year. - 56.
+The budget was prepared on the basis of the ECB's financial year running from April 2023 to March 2024.
+We will schedule the levy payments to take account of the proximity of the payments for the ECB's set up: - The eight largest companies by turnover to pay the levy by the end of June 2023 (moving in future years to April) - The remaining companies by the end of September 2023